Vegan Crockpot Coconut-Lentil Curry

 -

-Finely chop the onion, mince the garlic, grate the ginger, and dice the carrots, sweet potato, and red bell pepper into even pieces so they cook at the same rate.
+Finely chop onion, mince garlic, grate ginger, and dice carrots, sweet potato, and bell pepper into small pieces.
+Rinse the red lentils until the water runs mostly clear, then drain well.

 -